CtrlK

 Workflow Clarity

-The common workflows show clear sequences of operations, but they lack validation checkpoints.
-For example, the FITS file workflow doesn't check if the file exists or if the HDU index is valid, and the cross-matching workflow doesn't validate that coordinate columns exist.
-For a library skill these are less critical than for destructive operations, but the workflows are presented as linear sequences without error handling or verification steps.
+The Common Workflows section provides clear multi-step examples but lacks validation checkpoints.
+For instance, the FITS file workflow doesn't verify file existence or handle errors, and the cross-matching workflow doesn't validate that coordinate columns exist.
+For a library skill these are less critical than for destructive operations, but the workflows are presented as linear sequences without any error handling or verification steps.

 2 / 3